 2019 BIOPHARMA COLD CHAIN SOURCEBOOK OVERVIEW

-This is the eighth edition of the Biopharma Cold Chain Sourcebook.
+This is the ninth edition of the Biopharma Cold Chain Sourcebook.
 Since its inception, it has been developed to serve two purposes:

 Logistics for clinical trials, which generate tens of billions of dollars of economic activity worldwide – we consider separately, not as part of the everyday commercial flow of cold-chain pharma products which is our main focus.

 Biotechnology products, blood products and vaccines are derived from living cells and, like living cells, are susceptible to injury from excessive heat and often also to injury from freezing, with the accompanying loss of their therapeutic and financial value.
 Since the 1980s, when the commercial biotechnology industry introduced its first products, the global market now measures more than $150 billion in value, and the special logistics for maintaining the quality of temperature-sensitive products as they are shipped around the world account for more than 11% of all biopharma logistics spending.

 In analyzing the biopharma cold chain market, there are three necessary steps, each of which has been pioneered by the Sourcebook analytics:

 What portion of the global pharma and biotech market requires cold-chain storage and transportation?